NationalSecurityAgency/datawave/docker/README.md

 # build docker images for datawave and all of the microservices
 mvn -Pcompose -Dmicroservice-docker -Dquickstart-docker -Ddeploy -Dtar -Ddist -DskipTests clean install

-# bring the services up using docker compose
+# bootstrap the services, and bring them up using docker compose
 cd docker
+./bootstrap.sh
 docker compose up -d

 # run some queries to ensure everything is working